emilyfoxmusic/canon-creator/diary-of-a-canon.md

 ##### Things to tidy up at a later stage:
 * Move the generation of keys/rhythms/time signatures etc. to an earlier point with the user validation.

+#### Date: January 1st 2016
+Error handing:
+* No options for project- if statement to return fail if so.
+Also check whether my theory is correct about handling of this.
+* If notes are not in scale for median etc. methods
+* For notes out of scale!!
+Other: Change success and fail to actual methods rather than hard coded lambdas

+Ideas for future versions:
+* Add rests
+* Add same note being allowed?